-To enroll in the BFA Acting program (Acting Concentration), students must:
+To be accepted and enroll in the BFA Acting (Musical Theatre Concentration), students must:

 - be admitted to Slippery Rock University that process can be completed at: https://admission.sru.edu/apply/.
 Students are not required to be accepted before auditioning but are highly encouraged to apply by December 1, 2024.
 As an institution that uses rolling admission, there is no deadline to apply but students who want to be considered for all SRU scholarships, must apply by December 1 and should audition as early as possible; - successfully pass both phases (prescreens and callbacks) of the audition process.